-The EU Shareholder Rights Directive, which was implemented in 2009, increased the notice period for general meetings of companies to 21 days unless certain conditions are met in which case it may be 14 days' notice.
+The EU Shareholder Rights Directive increased the notice period for general meetings of companies to 21 days unless certain conditions are met in which case it may be 14 days' notice.
 A shareholders' resolution is required to ensure that the Company's general meetings (other than Annual General Meetings) may be held on 14 days' notice.
 Accordingly, Special Resolution 15 will propose that the period of notice for general meetings of the Company (other than AGMs) shall not be less than 14 days' notice.